 Chana Dal Idli

 Chana dal idli is another variation of South Indian Breakfast Idli.
-Chana dal idli is made with chana dal and tastes so good on it’s own.
-I usually chana dal Idli with plain sambhar and gun powder for the breakfast.
-For evening South Indian style tiffin, serve the mini idli with an easy tempering along with filter coffee or a cup of masala tea.
-Get the Recipe here Chana Dal Idli
+For making Chana dal idli I use chana dal and rice.
+It tastes so good on its own.
+I usually chana dal Idli with plain sambhar and gunpowder for the breakfast.
+For evening South Indian style tiffin, serve these mini idlis with an easy tempering along with filter coffee or a cup of masala tea.
+Chana Dal Idli Recipe

-Kanchipuram Idli is almost like a masala Idli with a distinct flavour of cumin seeds , dry ginger, and black pepper.
+Kanchipuram Idli is almost like a masala Idli with a distinct flavour of cumin seeds, dry ginger, and black pepper.
 Another thing that adds to the flavour of Kanchipuram Idli is that it is steamed in dried mandharai leaves which adds a woody flavour.
-A slight variation from regular soft Idli, the texture of Kanchipuram Idli is also little denser than regular Idli.
-Get the recipe here Kanchipuram Idli
+Slight variation from regular soft Idli, the texture of Kanchipuram Idli is also little denser than regular Idli.
+Get the recipe here Kanchipuram Idli recipe.

 Fried Podi Idli

-Mini idli, button idli, coin Idli call them any of these name, the cute and small bite sized idlies sure make a delicious appetiser or a tea time snack along with a cup of kadak masala chai or a cup of filter kappi.
-In the podi idli, mini idlies are made using this idli recipe and then tempered.
+Mini idli, button idli, coin Idli call them any of these names, the cute and small bite-sized idlies sure make a delicious appetiser or a tea time snack along with a cup of kadak masala chai or a cup of filter kappi.
+In the podi idli, mini idlies are made using this idli recipe and then tempered and tossed in Idli podi.
 Get the recipe here Podi Idli

-Ghee Idli This is almost same as podi Idli but here Idlies are actually sautéed for a bit in flavourful ghee which adds to comforting and earthy taste of ghee along with soft bites of fluffy mini idli.
+Ghee Idli This is almost same as podi Idli.
+The only difference is Idlies are actually sautéed for a bit in flavourful ghee which adds to the comforting and earthy taste of ghee along with soft bites of fluffy and soft mini idli.
 Get the recipe here Ghee Fried Idli